PyJaipur/100DaysOfCode/nikh-06/README.md

 Today I solved many problems related to Dictionary in Python.
 Started 2nd Lecture of Harvard CS50.
 I realise I enjoy coding in C more because it just seems like I am giving instruction to Computer Directly whereas in Python It seems like I am talking to just another person.Though I am very newbie to make any comparison between Python and C (But still just a thought).

+### Day 7

+Today I created a data model of a spotify playlist.
+Made a program which save playlist for different user allowing them to update their paylist and I am thinking to update this program further more.Then I solved some problems on HackerRank.